tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Implementation

 To improve performance, host environments may want to specify a goal to parse first.
-This could take several forms:<br>
+This could be done in several ways:<br>
 cache on disk, a command line flag, a manifest file, HTTP header, file extension, etc.

-## Tooling concerns
+## Tooling Concerns

 Some tools, outside of Node, may not have access to a JS parser *(Bash programs, some asset pipelines, etc.)*.
-These tools generally operate on files as opaque blobs / plain text files and can use the noted methods, listed under [Implementation](#implementation), to get information about file grammar.
+These tools generally operate on files as opaque blobs / plain text files and can use the techniques, listed under [Implementation](#implementation), to get parse goal information.

 ## External Examples and Impact